 The UK Government's Welfare Reform Bill proposes to place a time limit of 12 months for those placed in the Work Related Activity Group (WRAG) claiming contributions based ESA.
-The DWP estimates that 40% of claimants in the WRAG group will therefore lose entitlement to ESA after 12 months whether or not they find work.9 of incapacity benefit claimants in the UK by almost one million.
+The DWP estimates that 40% of claimants in the WRAG group will therefore lose entitlement to ESA after 12 months whether or not they find work.

+The Government estimates that the migration will reduce the total number of incapacity benefit claimants in the UK by almost one million.
 Of these, around 830,000 claimants are existing claimants who will lose their entitlement in the migration or through the new 12 month limit.
-Around a third of current IB claimants will lose entitlement in the next three years.10
+Around a third of current IB claimants will lose entitlement in the next three years.